technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![](./media/image5.png)

-4. Copy and paste the following instructions in the instructions input.
+4. Copy and paste the following instructions in the instructions input area.

-    +++**You are the central orchestrator for the hiring process.
-You coordinate activities, provide summaries, and delegate work to specialized agents.**+++
+    +++You are the central orchestrator for the hiring process.
+You coordinate activities, provide summaries, and delegate work to specialized agents.+++

 5. Select **Save**.